KAI Commuter Bogor Line: Proposed extension

 Ministry of Transportation have attempted to examine the possibility of extending the line beyond Bogor towards Sukabumi.
 In February 2021, a tender for feasibility study for Bogor–Lido (near Cigombong station) track electrification was announced by Jabodetabek Transportation Authority on the ministry's e-procurement website.
 In May 2021, a regional office of the ministry posted an update to existing Bogor–Sukabumi double-tracking project, mentioning the possibility of KRL Commuterline extension to Sukabumi.

 Proposed plan to stop at Gambir

 Currently, Gambir station does not serve Commuterline trains because it is specialised as a terminus for intercity trains on all of its platforms and does not have any electronic money gates.
 In June 2022, Ministry of Transportation announces that starting in 2025, intercity trains will terminate at the newly-refurbished Manggarai station on specialised platforms which means Gambir will cease its service of intercity trains and start serving Commuterline trains.
 Gambir will be the second-largest station of Bogor Line after Manggarai and the only one on the line with elevated track that has more than two platforms.

-Two 205 series trains at Bogor Station.